githubIEP/worldriskpollr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# wrp
+# worldriskpollr

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of *wrp* is to provide you with easy, programmatic access to individual-level survey data from the World Risk Poll.
+The goal of *worldriskpollr* is to provide you with easy, programmatic access to individual-level survey data from the World Risk Poll.
 Lloyd’s Register Foundation's World Risk Poll provides us with the first ever complete picture of the differences between people’s thoughts on, and